runabol/tork/README.md

 7. Worker to send periodic updates of tasks it's working on
 8. Ability to assign tags to jobs in order to group them and for FTS.
 9. Config files
-10. Node to expose number of tasks it's currently working on
-11. Plugins
+10. Plugins
-12. Support for private docker repos
+11. Support for private docker repos

 ## License